Get the most recent information on South Australia's response to the Coronavirus pandemic.

 National Heavy Vehicle Regulator

-From February 2014, the National Heavy Vehicle Regulator (NHVR) administers one set of laws for heavy vehicles under the Heavy Vehicle National Law (HVNL).
+The National Heavy Vehicle Regulator (NHVR) administers the Heavy Vehicle National Law (HVNL).

-- National Heavy Vehicle Accreditaiton Scheme management and accreditation
+- National Heavy Vehicle Accreditation Scheme management and accreditation

 - Performance Based Standards vehicle design and vehicle access approvals